00101010b/stuff/README.md

 	./install.py --clang-completer

 The rest of the plugins I have listed in the `vimrc` file can be installed by running the following command in neovim (`mvim` in terminal): `:PluginInstall`.

+### Hack for Powerline

+These are a set of fonts that have been modified to work with the `powerline-status` Vim plugin.
+The original source of these files (un-modified): [Hack](http://sourcefoundry.org/hack/).